EoghyUnscripted/EoghyUnscripted/README.md

 * [ ] Escape to the forest to become the reason it's haunted
 * [ ] Find out how everyones elses laundry always smells better than mine
 * [ ] Start a family recipe book
+* [ ] Also, where do I go to see the Milky Way in the night sky?
 * [X] Learn guitar
 * [X] Climb a mountain